drfranknlee/udc-for-cancer-imaging/scenario1/index.md

-## 5. AutoTag Based on Filters
+## 5. Automate Custom-tagging with AutoTag Policy

-In this step, you will use AutoTage policy to create two new tags based on filtering.
-The filtering is a set of conditions you can specify to effectively calculate the qualifying files to be tagged.
+In this step, you will create AutoTage policy to automate custom-tagging based on filtering.
+The filtering is a set of conditions you can specify to identify a set of data for custom-tagging.
+With the policy, the tagging will be accomplished by populating values into selected metadata tags.

 Below is the AutoTag policy:

     {
-        "pol_id": "E1016404_autotag_add_field_pol",
+        "pol_id": "T101434_autotag_add2_pol",
         "action_id": "AUTOTAG",
         "action_params": {
-        "tags": {"u2-el":"E1016404", "u2-pp":"FL"}
+        "tags": {"u2-el":"T101434-s1", "udc-dem2":"T101434-s1"}

         },
         "schedule": "NOW",
-        "pol_filter": "filename LIKE ('%T101389%') AND path LIKE ('%udc-vault%') AND u2-source LIKE ('%annotated%')", "pol_state": "active",
+        "pol_filter": "filename LIKE ('%T101434%') AND datasource LIKE ('%udc-vault%')  AND filetype LIKE ('%png%')", "pol_state": "active",
         "explicit": "true",
         "collections": []